simensen/simensen-sequence/README.md

 #### Sequence Configuration

-Attributes are provided to facilitate commonly needed Sequence configuration without introducing these concepts in the public interfaces.
+Attributes are provided to facilitate commonly needed Sequence configuration without introducing these concepts through the public interfaces.

-##### `Column`

-Used if a `Sequences` implementation supports the idea of customizing the column or field containing the numeric value.

 ##### `Connection`

-Used if a `Sequences` implementation supports the idea multiple connections.
+Used to configure the connection name used by the sequence.

+##### `CurrentValueColumn`

+Used to configure the column or field name that contains the sequence's current value.

+##### `DefaultStartValue`

+Used to configure the start value of a sequence.

+##### `Name`

+Used to configure the name of the sequence.

+##### `NameColumn`

+Used to configure the column or field that contains the sequence's name.

 ##### `Table`

-Used if a `Sequences` implementation supports the idea of customizing the column or field containing the numeric value.
+Used to configure the table or document name that contains the sequence.

 #### `NumericSequence`